 In terms of their application, rhythmic embellishments should generate a feeling of anticipation or tension which is then resolved or released on the subsequent quarter note pulse.
 Rhythmic embellishments are extremely versatile since they can be placed on any beat within the measure.
 They can help capture the listener's attention, reinforce the quarter note pulse, and enhance the overall forward flow of the music.

-To demonstrate the development of walking bass lines featuring octave displacement, delayed resolution, ostinato figures, and pedal tones, I have composed many sample bass lines over several choruses of the 12-bar blues. ...
+To demonstrate the development of walking bass lines featuring slurred skips, I have composed many sample bass lines over several choruses of the 12-bar blues.
+These examples will supply you with ideas on how to effectively employ slurred skips over the 12-bar blues and these basic chord changes. ...
 Subscribe Today & Read More!

 Jazz Improvisation For Bass Guitar & Acoustic Bass The Subscriber's Area is an exclusive section of the IIB which includes the 20-lesson online bass course Jazz Improvisation For Bass Guitar & Acoustic Bass, the IIB Bass Samplers, and an extensive collection of lesson material featuring over 300 individual lessons which cover a broad range of subjects.